FAQ – Frequently Asked Questions

 Q: I was unable to make it to the Meet Your Manager/Pancake Breakfast, so how do I know which team my child is on?

 A: Managers and Coaches see their team roster on Saturday morning at the pancake breakfast for the first time.
 Some parents and players they get to meet at the breakfast.
 Others they will call and contact about practices and other information.
-If you have not received a call from your child’s manager within a week of the pancake breakfast please call: .
+If you have not received a call from your child’s manager within a week of the pancake breakfast please call: contact us: [email protected]

 Q: How are teams put together?

 A: Players ages 7 and up are evaluated by a non-partial, experienced group of people with a knowledge of the game (this group consists of high school coaches, college coaches, travel ball coaches or former coaches, etc.) Then their number scores are entered into a computer program that assembles teams based on scores to be most balanced and fair.
 Look for evaluation dates on our upcoming events flyer or on the home page.
-They're typically mid January.
-These are NOT try outs - they are simply a way for us to attempt to create the most balanced teams we can.
+Evaluation dates are typically held at designated times of Saturdays in January.
+These are NOT try outs - they are simply a way for us to attempt to create the most balanced teams we can based on each child's skill level.

 Q: Can I still register my player?

 A: Even if teams are already put together, if you were unable to register your child until now, you can still do so.
 Please contact us for availability.
 Please be sure to provide the child name, child date of birth, parent name of contact, and phone number to your inquiry.
-Email: beaumontyouthbaseball@gmail.com or call/text:
+Email: [email protected].
+We will get back to you as soon as we can.

 Q: We have met our child's manager and realized our team's practice schedule does not work with ours.
 Can we switch our child to a different team?